-After a rather tortuous two hour trip from Incheon Airport I finally reached the W and upon entering my first impressions were that I’d set foot on the set of a James Bond film!
-Instead of a standard hotel entrance the lobby was a combined with a multi-level lounge/bar complete with cool lighting, egg-pod shaped seats, a DJ playing techno music and expensively-dressed people floating around (not to mention all the rather beautiful women).
-This isn’t your father’s 5 star hotel.
+After a rather tortuous two hour trip from Incheon Airport, I finally reached the W and upon entering my first impressions were that I’d set foot on the set of a James Bond film!
+Instead of a standard hotel entrance the lobby was combined with a multi-level lounge/bar complete with cool lighting, egg-pod shaped seats, a DJ playing techno music and expensively-dressed people floating around (not to mention all the rather beautiful women).
+This isn’t your father’s 5-star hotel.

 Whilst feeling quite out-of-place in the hyper-trendy surroundings I was checked in by extremely attentive staff and then took the lift (darkened with glowing hoops hanging from the ceiling) to my “Wonderful room” on the 6th floor.
 It turns out they had got the name right since it was unlike anything I’d stayed in before (given my usual choice of budget accommodation that wasn’t going to be hard).

 With minimal clean white decoration, red bedding, soothing lighting, floor to ceiling glass windows, and more space-age chairs it felt pretty special.
 The level of detail was staggering – from coat hangers, to paperclips even the bin was given the designer treatment!
 I spent the first 5 minutes of my stay just taking photos before I touched anything.
 To add to the ambience the Bose hi-fi was automatically set to play their own mix CD as you entered (I’ve recreated it as a Spotify playlist).